GERMANY FROM ABOVE

 Episode 3: Waters

 German waters have always been more than just water.
-The river Rhine with its castles, the harbour in Hamburg, the river Elbe, the low and high tide at the Wadden Sea, the echo at the lake Königssee or the endless Lake Constance: rivers, seas and lakes make many Germans feel at home.
-When you look at the them from above, you discover a new world.
+The Rhine with its castles, the port of Hamburg, the Elbe, the ebb and flow of the Wadden Sea, the echo of Lake Königssee, the vast expanse of Lake Constance: rivers, seas and lakes are where many Germans feel at home.
+Seen from above, they reveal an entirely new world.

-When National Park-scientist Kai Abt and ranger Karl-Hanz Hilderbrandt register seals from the window of their small aircraft, you could think that you are flying over the South Seas.
-Yet, in the gleaming sand banks of the turquoise of the Wadden Sea they are not looking for some pirate treasures but for seals.
-Their population has grown, precisely because they are protected and registered from the air in the National Park Wattenmeer.
-The oil production on Germany´s only offshore platform, Mittelplate, is subjected to strict regulations.
-GPS data-based animations show how delicate the life of seals is, even in this UNESCO unique landscape.
-It shows all the movements of five seals and of all ships crossing the North Sea.
-You get it at a glimpse: despite all protected areas, seals cross the routes of huge vessels, because a seal can swim up to 50 kilometres per day to look for food.
+When National Park scientist Kai Abt and ranger Karl-Heinz Hilderbrandt record seals from the window of their small aircraft, you could think you were flying over the South Seas.
+Yet in the gleaming sandbanks and turquoise waters of the Wadden Sea, they are not searching for pirate treasure but for seals.
+Their population has grown precisely because they are protected and monitored from the air in the Wattenmeer National Park.
+Oil production on Germany’s only offshore platform, Mittelplate, is subject to strict regulations.
+GPS-based animations show how delicate life is for seals, even in this unique UNESCO landscape.
+The animation tracks the movements of five seals and every ship crossing the North Sea.
+At a glance you see it clearly: despite all protected areas, seals cross the paths of huge vessels — because a seal can swim up to 50 kilometres a day in search of food.

-At the arrival point of most of the big ships, there starts a new story of this episode: the container port in Hamburg is almost completely automated.
-52 cranes, 84 transport vehicles and 12 tractor units are driven by computers and load hundreds of containers.
-9 mega container vessels, that can transport up to 10,000 containers, set their anchor in Hamburg every week, plus endless smaller vessels.
-Goods from everywhere on earth are then loaded on trains and trucks in unique efficiency and make their way to our supermarkets.
-The stocks are optimised day and night.
-Yet only from above can you see the stunning beauty of the endless loading activity.
+Where most of the large ships arrive, a new chapter of this episode begins: the container port in Hamburg is almost fully automated.
+52 cranes, 84 transport vehicles and 12 tractor units are controlled by computers and load hundreds of containers.
+Nine mega container vessels capable of carrying up to 10,000 containers each drop anchor in Hamburg every week, along with countless smaller ships.
+Goods from around the world are then loaded onto trains and trucks with remarkable efficiency and make their way to our supermarkets.
+Stock levels are optimised around the clock.
+Yet only from above can you appreciate the stunning scale and beauty of this endless loading activity.

-On the Autobahn reality strikes back: with the GPS date based animation of the routes of trucks of a middle-size forwarder association it is evident why transport often ends there, where it annoys us most: in traffic jams.
+On the Autobahn, reality strikes back: with a GPS data-based animation of the routes of a mid-sized freight company’s trucks, you can see clearly why transport so often ends up exactly where it annoys us most — in traffic jams.

-When National Park-scientist Kai Abt and ranger Karl-Hanz Hilderbrandt register seals from the window of their small aircraft, you could think that you are flying over the South Seas.
-Yet, in the gleaming sand banks of the turquoise of the Wadden Sea they are not looking for some pirate treasures but for seals.
-Their population has grown, precisely because they are protected and registered from the air in the National Park Wattenmeer.
-The oil production on Germany´s only offshore platform, Mittelplate, is subjected to strict regulations.
-GPS data-based animations show how delicate the life of seals is, even in this UNESCO unique landscape.
-It shows all the movements of five seals and of all ships crossing the North Sea.
-You get it at a glimpse: despite all protected areas, seals cross the routes of huge vessels, because a seal can swim up to 50 kilometres per day to look for food.
+When National Park scientist Kai Abt and ranger Karl-Heinz Hilderbrandt record seals from the window of their small aircraft, you could think you were flying over the South Seas.
+Yet in the gleaming sandbanks and turquoise waters of the Wadden Sea, they are not searching for pirate treasure but for seals.
+Their population has grown precisely because they are protected and monitored from the air in the Wattenmeer National Park.
+Oil production on Germany’s only offshore platform, Mittelplate, is subject to strict regulations.
+GPS-based animations show how delicate life is for seals, even in this unique UNESCO landscape.
+The animation tracks the movements of five seals and every ship crossing the North Sea.
+At a glance you see it clearly: despite all protected areas, seals cross the paths of huge vessels — because a seal can swim up to 50 kilometres a day in search of food.

-At the arrival point of most of the big ships, there starts a new story of this episode: the container port in Hamburg is almost completely automated.
-52 cranes, 84 transport vehicles and 12 tractor units are driven by computers and load hundreds of containers.
-9 mega container vessels, that can transport up to 10,000 containers, set their anchor in Hamburg every week, plus endless smaller vessels.
-Goods from everywhere on earth are then loaded on trains and trucks in unique efficiency and make their way to our supermarkets.
-The stocks are optimised day and night.
-Yet only from above can you see the stunning beauty of the endless loading activity.
+Where most of the large ships arrive, a new chapter of this episode begins: the container port in Hamburg is almost fully automated.
+52 cranes, 84 transport vehicles and 12 tractor units are controlled by computers and load hundreds of containers.
+Nine mega container vessels capable of carrying up to 10,000 containers each drop anchor in Hamburg every week, along with countless smaller ships.
+Goods from around the world are then loaded onto trains and trucks with remarkable efficiency and make their way to our supermarkets.
+Stock levels are optimised around the clock.
+Yet only from above can you appreciate the stunning scale and beauty of this endless loading activity.

-On the Autobahn reality strikes back: with the GPS date based animation of the routes of trucks of a middle-size forwarder association it is evident why transport often ends there, where it annoys us most: in traffic jams.
+On the Autobahn, reality strikes back: with a GPS data-based animation of the routes of a mid-sized freight company’s trucks, you can see clearly why transport so often ends up exactly where it annoys us most — in traffic jams.

 Nominated for the German TV Prize (Deutscher Fernsehpreis) and for Adolf-Grimme-Prize